The main reason to cleave is to ensure that you always maintain 25 stacks of as this increases your Condition Damage.

 Although keeping up 25 stacks of should not be a problem here, remember that you can always cleave the expanding orbs.
 Cleaving the orbs is typically your responsibility and is easily done with good positioning.

-During the second and third DPS phases you can delay the use of until the Breakbar Phase, enabling you to use without getting Stunned.
-You can also slightly delay at the start of the encounter, if you have trust issues, to avoid the first as it will grant you Stability.
+You can slightly delay at the start of the encounter, if you have trust issues, to avoid the first as it will grant you Stability.

 During the third DPS phase, or "Eggs" will spawn around Gorseval.
 Try to avoid Dodging out of the "Eggs" in order to upkeep DPS, because you can simply walk backwards out of them as they spawn. will root you in place, so take care not to get trapped in an egg.